The Happy House: Information for Prospective Volunteers

 We do ask volunteers to do some fundraising prior to their visit to show commitment towards our ongoing work with the children. £500 er person is, we feel ,an achievable amount.
 This money must be paid into Just Giving or the Happy House Account prior to travelling.
 Sue can give you further details when required.
 Monies must NOT be used for personal expenses.

 Flights: The nearest airports are Malindi and Moi International, Mombasa.
 You should not book your flight until your application to volunteer has been accepted.
 Please do not book flights that arrive in Mombassa during the night or before 6am.
 Please check with Sue before confirming your flights.
+Pick-ups to and from airport should be arranged by volunteers themselves.
+If Happy House transport is required and available it will be at an additional charge.

 Passport: You should ensure that your passport will remain valid for at least six months beyond the end of your projected stay in Kenya.